-In a strange dystopian future, Qohen Leth (Christoph Waltz) is a reclusive computer genius who lives in a burnt-out chapel waiting for a phone call which he is convinced will provide him with answers he has long sought.
-He works on a mysterious project, delegated to him by 'Management' (Matt Damon), aimed at discovering the purpose of existence once and for all.
+In Terry Gilliam's typically weird vision of the future, Qohen Leth (Christoph Waltz) is a reclusive computer genius obsessed with a mysterious project delegated to him by corporate dictator 'Management' (Matt Damon).
+His ultimate aim is to discover the purpose of existence once and for all.
 And proving that it amounts to zero.
-But his solitary existence is disturbed by visits from the flirtatious Bainsley (Mélanie Thierry), and Bob (Lucas Hedges), Management's wunderkind son.
+But his solitary existence in a burnt-out chapel is disturbed by visits from the flirtatious Bainsley (Mélanie Thierry) and Bob (Lucas Hedges), Management's wunderkind son.
+Prepare to be boggled.

 Terry Gilliam has had an enviable career.
 From cut-and-paste Python animations to manic, surreal cinematic masterpieces, his insatiable imagination has run riot.
 The Zero Theorem might be the most 'Gilliamesque' of the lot.